-The Science that Drove GOOD IDEA
+The Science That Drove

 A staggering 47 million Americans are struggling with metabolic syndrome.
 Our busy schedules, increased reliance on sugar, and fluctuations in energy levels throughout the day indicate that this number is set to increase dramatically in the coming years.
 As our rates of metabolic syndrome increase, so do our likelihood of the associated health consequences: diabetes, obesity, and cardiovascular conditions.

 The good news is, many of the factors that contribute to metabolic syndrome can be modified with lifestyle changes.
 Sugar cravings, high blood pressure, high cholesterol, increased abdominal fat, and dramatic changes in energy levels can all be improved with the proper choices and tools.
 The creators of GOOD IDEA, two metabolic researchers, recognized the rising rates of metabolic conditions and found a scientifically backed way to help.
 GOOD IDEA was developed to help improve metabolic health and energy levels by reducing post-prandial blood glucose spikes, which can help improve energy levels and reduce cravings.